 Do Not Despise These Small Beginnings

 In late November, just shy of my 52nd birthday, I spiraled into a serious migraine flare, which left me with some challenging new symptoms – significant weakness in my left leg and tremor in my legs, arms, hands, core, lips, jaws, tongue and vocal chords.

-After ten weeks of testing, little activity, and a significantly increased medication cocktail, I stepped back onto the elliptical.
+After ten weeks of testing, little activity, and a significantly increased medication cocktail, I stepped back onto the elliptical ready to exercise.

-The first day back was slow – a very, very slow five minutes, and though I felt worse after exercising, I kept it, continuing to log “my paltry five minutes” each day.
-Over the next several weeks, I added minutes and music, letting my stride sync with the rhythm of the songs, helping my brain to create pathways, hopefully stemming the tremor.
+The first day back was slow – a very, very slow five minutes.
+And though I felt worse after exercising, I kept it, continuing to log “my paltry five minutes” each day.
+Over the next several weeks, I added minutes and music, letting my stride sync with the rhythm of the songs.
+This helped my brain to create pathways, hopefully stemming the tremor.

-By week four, I’d found a cadence and looked forward to my time on the elliptical, praying for those I know who aren’t able to move like they wish they could: Pamela, Sam, Monica, Don, Tanya, Darlene, Bob and Diane, ending with the words: “I pray you will feel God’s presence as close as the beating of your own hearts today.
+By week four, I’d found a cadence and looked forward to my time of exercise on the elliptical.
+I prayed for those I know who aren’t able to move like they wish they could: Pamela, Sam, Monica, Don, Tanya, Darlene, Bob and Diane, ending with the words: “I pray you will feel God’s presence as close as the beating of your own hearts today.
 You are so loved.”

 Those 16 minutes reminded me of what it means to be the Body of Christ on earth.
 They brought to mind the words of 2 Corinthians 8:14: “At the present time your plenty will supply what they need, so that in turn their plenty will supply what you need.”

 That day, I gave what I had – an odd take on 2 Corinthians 8:14, but it prompted me to be grateful for each step – no matter how slow or seemingly insignificant.
 For today, I am able.
 Tomorrow, it might be someone else’s turn to walk or lift or step and pray for me.